shoeffner/mthesis/src/conclusion.md

 goals.
 It is able to process data in a timely manner and solves eye center tracking extremely well.
 Its only shortcoming is the model to use the tracked eye center to calculate a gaze point.
 In the following sections the shortcomings and successes of \Gaze{} are quantified and qualified.
+Near the end of the chapter a comparison with iTracker was planned, but since the gaze points can not be calculated properly using the geometric model, the comparison is limited.
+Instead, a brief qualitative review of iTracker will be done.

 ## Library implementation